EsraaNasr92/React-HuddleLandingPage/README.md

 ### What I learned

-I learned to do the counter and animation display when you scroll to the section
+I learned how to implement counters and animations that activate when a user scrolls to the specific section.Here's a snippet of the code I used for this feature:

-To see how you can add code snippets, see below:

 ```js
     const [countCommunities, setCountCommunities] = useState(0);